-The Defence Fire Risk Management Organisation (DFRMO) was formed in 2006, to make a single, integrated, regionally based fire risk management organisation.
+Defence Fire and Rescue (DFR) was formed in 2006, to make a single, integrated, regionally based fire risk management organisation.

 To deliver cost effective and sustainable fire and rescue capability to the Ministry of Defence (MOD) during peace and conflict to protect MOD estate assets and personnel, and to provide an operational fire and rescue capability in support of military operations worldwide.

 This is achieved through adopting a proportionate, risk based approach to provide prevention, protection and response services to defence to reduce fire deaths, injuries and losses of infrastructure, strategic materials and capability.

 We provide trained, equipped and motivated fire safety and firefighting capability at the required states of readiness with the requisite support and ability to deploy to operational theatres.
 We also provide an MOD Fire and Rescue Service (FRS) capability that is consistent with local authority FRS standards, as reasonably practicable within wider defence needs.